-3 After you have scheduled the flow, you can use the Flow Manager application to view the history of a job flow or job, rerun a job flow or job, or stop a job flow from running.
+3 After you have scheduled a flow on a Process Manager server, you can use the Flow Manager application to view the history of a job flow or job, rerun a job flow or job, or stop a job flow from running.
+If you scheduled the flow on an operating system scheduling server, you can use operating system commands to view the status of a flow or manually stop the flow from running.
 See the Help for the Schedule Manager plug-in or the Flow Manager application for information.